Exchange Traded Fund (ETF)

 Once you determine the right ETF for your portfolio, you can purchase ETF units through a full service or online broker in the same way you would purchase stocks.
 Here are several factors to consider when buying and selling ETFs:

-• Geographic Time Zone: Trades in international ETFs should be executed when that market is open, to minimize tracking errors and premium/discount aberrations
+• Geographic Time Zone: Trades in international ETFs should be executed when that market is open, to minimize tracking errors and premium/discount aberrations.
+If underlying assets aren’t trading, intra-day ETF prices must be estimated.

 Conclusion